alexeyrakov/HamHeat/README.md

 ##### Authors: Alexey V. Rakov (<rakovalexey@gmail.com>) & Emilio Mastriani (<emiliomastriani@hrbmu.edu.cn>)

-#### How to cite this work in a publication: Rakov A.V., Schifferli D.M., Liu S.-L., Mastriani E. HamHeat: A fast and simple package for calculating Hamming distance from multiple sequence data for heatmap visualization. *bioRxiv, 2020* (in press).
+#### How to cite this work in a publication: Alexey V. Rakov, Dieter M. Schifferli, Shu-Lin Liu, Emilio Mastriani.
+HamHeat: A fast and simple package for calculating Hamming distance from multiple sequence data for heatmap visualization. *bioRxiv 2020.03.26.009258;* doi: https://doi.org/10.1101/2020.03.26.009258.

 The problem of fast calculation of Hamming distance inferred from many sequence datasets is still not a trivial task.